onsonr/sonr/x/svc/README.md

 ### Params

-Retrieves all parameters of the module.
+Retrieves all parameters of the module, including UCAN-related parameters.

 ## Client